decretist/Dissertation/Chapter3/chapter3.markdown

-Pennington builds on Larson's conjecture that the canon referred to at D.63 d.p.c.34 in the first recension and later incorporated as D.63 c.35 in the second recension is not canon 28 from the Second Lateran Council (1139), but rather a canon from an earlier council or synod convened by Innocent II at Rome in 1133 that was reissued, a common practice in the early twelfth century, at Lateran II.[46]
+Pennington builds on Larson's conjecture that the canon referred to at D.63 d.p.c.34 in the first recension and later incorporated as D.63 c.35 in the second recension is not canon 28 from the Second Lateran Council (1139) but rather a canon from an earlier council or synod convened by Innocent II at Rome in 1133 that was reissued at Lateran II, a common practice in the early twelfth century.[46]
 Pennington supports Larson's conjecture by noting that the text of the canon as it appears in the *Decretum* includes variants (*facta fuerit* vs *fuerit celebrata*, and *consensus* vs *assensus*) found in none of the twenty manuscript witnesses to the Lateran II canons edited by Martin Brett.[47]
-Pennington argues that there is enough doubt as to whether D.63 d.p.c.34 refers to canon 28 from Lateran II---as opposed to a canon from an earlier council or synod later reissued with minor textual variations as canon 28 at Lateran II---that it cannot be used as the sole or primary basis for imposing a *terminus post quem* of 1139 on the first recension of the *Decretum*.
+Pennington argues that there is enough doubt as to whether D.63 d.p.c.34 refers to canon 28 from Lateran II that it cannot be used as the sole or primary basis for imposing a *terminus post quem* of 1139 on the first recension of the *Decretum*.

 Pennington, building on Eichbauer's findings, argues that because the number of additional canons found in the margins of the Barcelona (Bc)